Embracing Winter: Engaging Children with Snowy Songs

 Wash Those Germs Away –Karaoke version by Kathy Kampa/ arranged by Andre DiMuzio

-Thanks to everyone who joined in this hand washing compilation.
+Thanks to everyone who joined in this hand-washing compilation.

 Thatcher Buck